|Owner(s)||Alex Sokol Blosser, Alison Sokol Blosser, Bill Sokol Blosser, Susan Sokol Blosser|

 The winery, vineyards and tasting room are located off Highway 99W in the Dundee Hills appellation of the Willamette Valley.
 The winery has been a leader in research into vineyard cover crops, crop load, canopy management, and sustainable vineyard and winery practices.
 Their barrel cellar was the first winery building in the country to attain LEED certification.

 Since 2008, second-generation siblings, Alex and Alison Sokol Blosser, are now at the helm.
 Alex became vineyard manager in 2006 when his mother retired and the head winemaker in 2014.
 Winemaker Russ Rosner, who had been at the winery 15 years retired.
-Alex draws from a 125-acre certified organic estate vineyard.
+Alex draws from a 125-acre certified organic estate vineyard in the Dundee Hills appellation.
 Alison is the head of sales and marketing.
+Production was about 62,000 cases in 2014, with a projected increase to 88,000 cases for 2015.

 Sokol Blosser features a walk-through showcase vineyard for visitors including a self-guided tour.
 There are beautiful views of the Willamette Valley from the deck and picnic grounds.
 Wines are available online.